CallMeAnaHehe/prai_public/README.md

 I'm building Prai with what I have, not what I wish I had.
 If you want to help me get further, faster — every dollar goes to hardware that makes this real.

+And I will never give up, I adapt, Ana couldn't make the model work consistent, so Ana will use LFM2.5-1.2B-Instruct, almost same behavior, faster and more tamable, after all model is body, not brain, body can change, no problem.

 ---

 ## Donate